Jonatas98Lopes/Django-Projects/Django summary/Lesson08/Migrations.md

 ### How to transfer the model created in _models.py_ to the _db.sqlite3_?

 1. Close your application if it is opened.
-You can type _ctrl + z_, on Windows, in your terminal.
+You can type _ctrl + c_, on Windows, in your terminal.

 1. Make sure you are the main folder of the project.
 The folder that contains the _manage.py_ file.